Public order offences, governed by the Public Order Act 1986, cover a broad spectrum of crimes, from riots to public threatening or abusive language.

 The law relating to public order offences can often seem complicated, so it is important to obtain expert legal advice at the earliest stage if you have been accused or arrested of such an offence.

-What are Public Order offences?
+What is a Public Order offence UK?

 What are the different types of offences?